javelit/docs/content/develop/api-reference/control-flow/_index.md

 ## Group multiple widgets

-By default, Jeamlit reruns your script everytime a user interacts with your app.
+By default, Javelit reruns your script everytime a user interacts with your app.
 However, sometimes it's a better user experience to wait until a group of related widgets is filled before actually rerunning the script.
 That's what `Jt.form` is for!